Technical-arj/Video-Downloader-YouTube-dl-/README.md

 :: Multiple-Video Downloader ::

 If you want to download multiple videos at a same time then you can use multiple-videos downloader option.
 At 'PROVIDE VIDEO URL' section just press enter to run this option.
 You can add upto 10 link at a time.
-Without giving atleast two link you can't go ahead.
+Without giving atleast two links you can't go ahead.

 :: Discussion about URLs ::